benjamindean/image-swap/README.md

 ----------
 This is a simple library that handles changing *src* attribute on a selected image tag.
 To be used for a large header images cropped for different screen resolutions.

 **NB!** This solution will not save the traffic.
 Large image will be loaded anyway.
+Use it if you need a fully cross-browser solution for your image to be displayed correctly on **IE6-IE10**, etc.

 How it works
 ------------